EQT

 Attracting Talent

-Our transition to a predominately remote work environment beginning in March 2020 has enabled us to expand our search for talent nationally.
-Our remote work policy permits all office-based employees (approximately 70% of our workforce) to work remotely, although we do maintain office locations throughout our operating areas and provide shared workspaces at these locations for any employees that desire to work in an office setting.
+Our transition to a predominately remote work environment beginning in March 2020 has enabled us to expand our search for diverse, highly qualified talent.
+Our remote work policy allows all office-based employees to work remotely, although we do maintain office locations throughout our operating areas and provide shared workspaces at these locations for any employees who desire to work in an office setting.
 Our remote work policy has allowed our HR team to expand talent searches beyond the geographical boundaries of our operational footprint and to hire skilled and diverse candidates, regardless of where they reside.
-Approximately 67% of our employees work remotely, with 91% residing in Pennsylvania or West Virginia; however, approximately 20% of our new hires in 2022 reside in states outside of our primary operating area of Pennsylvania, Ohio, and West Virginia.
-While we continue to seek and hire qualified candidates from our local communities, we anticipate that our flexible work arrangement policies and remote work opportunities will continue to allow us to broaden our talent search beyond our core operating area so that that we have access to diverse, highly qualified talent.
-Additionally, our remote work policy has enabled us to retain employees who would have otherwise considered leaving our company due to personal or family relocation.
-We understand that life outside of work is a top priority, and we want to support our employees as they navigate important life transitions.
+Approximately 64% of our employees work remotely, with 86% residing in Pennsylvania or West Virginia; however, approximately 20% of our new hires in 2023 reside in states outside of our primary operating area of Pennsylvania, Ohio, and West Virginia — representing 21 U.S. states total and two international locations.
+See Employee Engagement and Employee Development for details on how we connect with our remote workforce.

 Employee Benefits